rooftopcellist/awx/docs/auth/oauth.md

     "skip_authorization": false
 }
 ```
-In the above example, `user` is the underlying user this application associates to; `name` can be
+In the above example, `user` is the primary key of the underlying user this application associates to, and `name` can be
 used as a human-readable identifier of the application.
 The rest fields, like `client_id` and
 `redirect_uris`, are mainly used for OAuth authorization, which will be covered later in 'Using
 OAuth token system' section.